SalamiArmy/ChatBoet/README.md

 tl;dr: Look at one of the existing commands, you must have a run(bot, chat_id, user, request_text, keyConfig, number_of_results) function.

 ### How do I make my own bot using this?
 Go to https://console.developers.google.com and create a Google App Engine project.
-Then take that project id (it will be two random words and a number eg. gorilla-something-374635) and your Telegram Bot ID which the Bot Father gave you and do the following:
+Then take that project id (it might be two random words and a number eg. gorilla-something-374635) and your Telegram Bot ID which the Bot Father gave you and do the following:

-1. Copy app.yaml.template and rename the copy to to app.yaml.
-2. Update {GOOGLE APP ENGINE PROJECT ID} in app.yaml.
-3. Copy keys.ini.template and rename the copy to keys.ini.
+1. Copy keys.ini.template and rename the copy to keys.ini.
-4. Update {Your Telegram Bot ID here} in keys.ini
+2. Update {Your Telegram Bot ID here} in keys.ini
 OPTIONAL:
-5. Update the rest of keys.ini with keys for each command you want to use.
+3. Update the rest of keys.ini with keys for each command you want to use.
-6. Copy pre-push to the .git\hooks folder.
+4. Copy pre-push to the .git\hooks folder.
-7. In .git\hooks\pre-push change were it says [[PythonInstallation]] to your Python install location in bash notation (e.g. /C/Python27) and your
+5. In .git\hooks\pre-push change were it says [[PythonInstallation]] to your Python install location in bash notation (e.g. /C/Python27) and your
-8. In .git\hooks\pre-push change were it says [[GoogleCloudSDKInstallation]] to your Google Cloud SDK install location in bash notation (e.g. /C/Program Files (x86))
+6. In .git\hooks\pre-push change were it says [[GoogleCloudSDKInstallation]] to your Google Cloud SDK install location in bash notation (e.g. /C/Program Files (x86))
-9. In .git\hooks\pre-push change were it says [[GoogleAppEngineProjectName]] to your Google App Engine Project ID in bash notation (e.g. /C/Program Files (x86))
+7. In .git\hooks\pre-push change were it says [[GoogleAppEngineProjectName]] to your Google App Engine Project ID in bash notation (e.g. /C/Program Files (x86))
-10. Now when you push it will automagicly build and deploy ChatBoet to the cloud!
+8. Now when you push it will automagicly build and deploy ChatBoet to the cloud!
 To the hindenpeter!

 ```bash
 git clone (url for your ChatBoet fork) ~/bot